 In Arkansas, you may either use the state’s exemption list or the list of federal bankruptcy exemptions.
 You must choose one list or the other; you can't mix and match exemptions from both lists.

-Here's why homeowners in Arkansas usually choose the state list: Arkansas allows debtors to exempt an unlimited amount of home equity, up to 1/4 acre of real estate in a city, town, or village, or up to 80 acres elsewhere.
-Arkansas also exempts wedding rings and up to $1,200 in equity in a car.
+Arnkansas bankruptcy filers that are homeowners usually choose the state list: Arkansas allows debtors to exempt an unlimited amount of home equity, up to 1/4 acre of real estate in a city, town, or village, or up to 80 acres elsewhere.
 Here’s the whole list of Arkansas exemptions.

 The Means Test